Bandit-Based Monte Carlo Optimization for Nearest Neighbors: Introduction

 \section{Introduction}

-The use of random sampling to efficiently estimate a deterministic quantity dates back to the Buffon's needle experiment of Mario Lazzarini in 1901, and was later developed into the celebrated {\em Monte-Carlo method} by Stanislav Ulam.
-In computer science, this idea has been applied to develop techniques such as locality-sensitive hashing \citep{GioIndMot} and sketching \citep{AloMatSze}.
-More recently it has been used for fast approximations of matrix operations like matrix multiplication, low rank approximation and matrix decomposition \citep{DriKanMah1,DriKanMah2,DriKanMah3}, to approximate hessians for convex optimization \citep{PilWai16, PilWai17}.
-These techniques find wide applications in machine learning.
+The use of random sampling to convert the problem of {\em computing} a deterministic quantity to efficiently {\em estimating} it dates back to the Buffon's needle experiment of Mario Lazzarini in 1901, and was later developed into the celebrated {\em Monte Carlo method} by Stanislav Ulam.
+A direct application of the method to solve an optimization problem of the form:

-In this paper, we consider the use of random sampling to solve discrete optimization problems of the form:

-where $\mathcal{I}$ is a large but finite set and $f$ is an expensive-to-compute function.
-A direct application of the Monte-Carlo method to this problem is to generate enough samples to estimate each value $f(i)$ accurately and then compute the minimum of the estimates.
-However, this is computationally inefficient since the values $f(i)$'s which are much larger than the minimum need not be estimated as accurately as the values $f(i)$'s which are closer to the minimum.
-Instead, a more efficient procedure is to first estimate all the $f(i)$'s crudely using few samples and then {\em adaptively} focus the sampling on the more promising candidates.
-We term this general approach {\em adaptive Monte-Carlo optimization}.
+is to generate enough samples (Figure \ref{fig:block_dg}(a)) to estimate each $\theta_i$ accurately and then compute the minimum of the estimates (Figure \ref{fig:block_dg}(b)).
+However, this is computationally inefficient if the set $\mathcal{I}$ is large, since the $\theta_i$'s which are much greater than the minimum need not be estimated as accurately as the $\theta_i$'s which are closer to the minimum.
+Instead, a more efficient procedure is to first estimate all the $\theta_i$'s crudely using few samples and then {\em adaptively} focus the sampling on the more promising candidates (Figure \ref{fig:block_dg}(c)).
+Efficient algorithms to perform this adaptive sampling can be obtained by reformulating this into a {\em multi-armed bandit} problem, where each arm corresponds to an element in the set $\mathcal{I}$, each arm's mean corresponds to $\theta_i$, and each pull of arm $i$ corresponds to generating a Monte Carlo sample of $\theta_i$.

-Instances of this general approach have already been appeared in machine learning: \begin{itemize}[leftmargin=*] \item The Monte-Carlo tree search method \citep{OR_folks,KocSze} to solve large-scale Markov decision problems.
-Here, the set $\mathcal{I}$ is the set of all possible actions at a state $s$ and $f(i) = Q(i,s)$, the expected value of the total reward by taking action $i$ at state $s$ and then following the optimal policy.
-The problem of interest is estimating the action that maximizes reward, i.e. solving (\ref{eq:prob_formulation_intro}) (but with minimization replaced by maximization) at some state.
-The Monte-Carlo tree search method is an improvement over the non-adaptive Monte-Carlo planning method of \citet{KeaManNg}, and is a central component of modern reinforcement learning systems such as AlphaZero \citep{alpha0}.